MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-overview.md

 ## Which versions of the Microsoft Game Development Kit (GDK) are supported?

-Refer to Unreal Engine’s Developer’s documentation [here](insert link here) for the most updated information.
+Refer to Unreal Engine’s Developer’s documentation at [GDK SDK Update Paths](https://udn.unrealengine.com/s/article/GDK-SDK-Updates-Path) for the most updated information.

 If you are using XDK, please note that it is supported on an older version(1.07 and earlier) of the OSS.
 Refer instead to [Using older version](party-unreal-engine-using-older-versions.md) for further details.